 Through Bakersfield College's participation in the AACC Pathways Project, the college learned of various models throughout the country designed to support students in entering and staying on path.
-By utilizing elements of these proven models and conducting an in-depth review of our own best practices supported by data, the college began cohorting students and assigning dedicated support in spring 2016.
-Our early cohort work allowed us to identify needs and implement solutions in the development of our meta-major Completion Coaching Community model, which began at an institutional level in fall 2017.
+By utilizing elements of these proven models and conducting an in-depth review of our own best practices supported by data, the college began grouping students into cohorts and assigning dedicated support in spring 2016.
+Our early cohort work allowed us to identify needs and implement solutions in the development of our meta-major ("Learning and Career Pathway") Completion Coaching Community model, which began at an institutional level in fall 2017.